BitcoinDesign/Bitcoin-Core-App/pages/principles.md

 ## Responsive design

 For broadest accessibility, the application should adapt seamlessly to platforms and operating systems.
 There are practical limits for technical reasons, as well as differences in UX patterns of different environments.
 Responsive design should also consider accessibility preferences like text size preferences.
+Also see [layout]({{ '/layout/' | relative_url }}).

 ## Universal design